 - Worker classifications.
 The level of risk associated with your business will also play a role in determining your workers’ comp rates.
 You might have a range of worker classifications even within a single company.

-Review additional requirements and the workers’ compensation rate for your state, or start a free online application with Insureon to compare policy quotes for your business.
+Review requirements and rates for workers’ compensation insurance in your state, or start a free online application with Insureon to compare quotes for your business.
 Our agents are licensed in 50 states and are happy to answer questions.